GOP senators hold back support for tax bill over child tax credit

 Tennessee Sen. Bob Corker, the only Republican to vote against the original version of the tax bill passed by the Senate, also told Fox News he is undecided on whether he will vote for the final version of the bill.

 The House and Senate have passed separate tax bills, but they now have to blend them into a final piece of legislation.
+Senior Congressional aides told Fox News late Thursday that the final bill leaves in place a deduction for the interest on student loans and would not start taxing graduate school tuition waivers.

+Rep. Kevin Brady, R-Texas, the chairman of the House Ways and Means Committee, also confirmed Thursday that the final legislation would reduce the top tax rate to 37 percent from 39.6 percent.

 During the White House press briefing Thursday, Press Secretary Sarah Sanders suggested the president will negotiate with these senators.